BanterTheGreat/modern-4e/glossary/backgrounds.typ

     = Backgrounds
     Backgrounds represent an adventurer’s past, training, and unique skills.
 They provide bonuses to skill checks when relevant to the situation.

-Each background has a total of five ranks.
-When a skill check is made and a background is applicable, it grants a +1 bonus per rank.
-Only one background can be applied to a skill check, and it must be chosen before rolling.
+When performing a Skill Check, you may invoke your background to gain a +3 to the roll.
+Only one background can be applied to a skill check, and it must be decided before rolling.

 Backgrounds should be specific and evocative to reflect a character’s history.
 For example, rather than simply using “Acrobat,” a background like “Acrobat Performer for the Demon Circus” adds more depth and context.